-This can be especially problematic if birds start nesting on your roof in Ellicott City, MD.
-In addition to reducing the curb appeal of your property, this issue will ultimately force you to contact roof replacement services sooner than you expected.
+This can be especially problematic if birds start nesting on your roof.
+In addition to reducing the curb appeal of your property, this issue can lead to roof damage that can lead to you needing roof replacement or repair services.

 Unlike raccoons, squirrels, and other critters that like to climb on roofs, birds are able to fly.
 This makes it much harder to keep them from gaining access to your roof.
 Still, there are quite a few things you can do to discourage these feathered invaders from taking an interest in your roof.